OctaHive/octa/README.md

 your system and add to your `$PATH`.

 # Getting started
-Create a file called `Octafile.yml` in the root of your project and add your tasks to tasks section.
-In `cmds` section of task you should provide a set of commands for your task.
+Create a file called `Octafile.yml` in the root of your project and add your tasks to `tasks` section.
+In `cmds` attribute of task you need provide a set of commands for your task.
 Here the simple example of Octafile for building go service and docker image for service.

 ```yaml